 STRIVING FOR PERFECTION

-To further improve emergency care for patients throughout the region, St. Tammany Parish Hospital held its most recent drill in July in collaboration with Northshore EMS, Acadian Ambulance and Riverside Medical Center in Franklinton to evaluate the process and guidelines of what happens when a patient is experiencing a heart attack.
+To further improve emergency care for patients throughout the region, St. Tammany Health System held its most recent drill in July in collaboration with Northshore EMS, Acadian Ambulance and Riverside Medical Center in Franklinton to evaluate the process and guidelines of what happens when a patient is experiencing a heart attack.

 The goal of these drills it to constantly improve the patient’s outcome by working together to reduce response and treatment time to elevate the quality and delivery of care.